Star Wars Galaxies Chronicles

 Grandor City Logo by Psbyran, circa 2002

 Psbyran, a good friend of mine back then, created the official Grandor website and opened it on August 11th, 2002.
-It’s still up today, although it hasn’t aged well.
+It’s still up as of 2024.
 We had an active forum and created a set of laws.
-We also created a militia squad and an elite-operations squad.
+We also created a militia squad and an elite operations squad.
 The Internet Wayback Machine archive site is useful because many of these sites are now defunct.

 Welcome to the website of Grandor!
 Grandor is a planned city for one of the most impressive mmorpgs called Star Wars Galaxies.
 This site is dedicated to those who want to join and who are alredy members of the city Grandor.
 Grandor was originally thought and planned by Jonas Grandt a.k.a his forum name, RobotConstructer.
 You may look at this site and say it’s not the best but I’m no graphics designer, so if you want to some cool images on here that you made, send them to me.